-Looser clothing is your best bet to cover up and still feel comfortable and stylish.
-Luckily, wide-leg pants, jumpsuits, and maxi dresses are all trending so you don’t have to worry about not looking classy.
+Loose clothes are the best choice to wear and still feel comfortable and stylish.
+Fortunately, wide-leg pants, jumpsuits, and maxi dresses are all trending, so you don’t have to worry about looking stylish.

-When you’re dress shopping, look for garments that stop above your ankle so you don’t have to worry about your hemline.
-Morocco can be quite dusty and you may have to ford a puddle or two.
+When shopping for clothes, look for items that hit above your ankle so you don’t have to worry about your hemline.
+Morocco can be quite dusty and you may have to wade through a few puddles.